 Create a whimsical pillow for the holidays with this tutorial for an ombré tree pillow.
 Use sparkly fabric and a colorful charm pack to create this fun pillowcase!

-Thank you to Fairfield World for sending me the lumbar pillow to use for this project.
+Thank you to Fairfield World for sending me a lumbar pillow to use for this project.

 Below is the tutorial for creating this ombré tree pillow.
 It is made using appliqué, a simple running stitch and you can add snowflakes using HTV and a cutting machine.
 You could also add snowflakes with embroidery or a metallic fabric marker.